-You’ll also want to consider how long you have to explore Algonquin Park, not every one has 8-10 days to plan a trip that really explores the back country and wilderness of Algonquin Park.
-There’s lots of options for those who only have a day or two to explore Algonquin Park by canoe, kayak, foot or bike.
+You’ll also want to consider how long you have to explore Algonquin Park.
+Not everyone has 8-10 days available for a trip that really takes them deep into the backcountry wilderness!
+There are many options for those who only have one day or a few to venture into the park by canoe, kayak, foot or bike.

-Here’s a few examples of canoe trip routes in Algonquin Park.
-There’s many more to discover and explore.
+Here are some examples of canoe trip routes in Algonquin Park, but there are many more to discover and explore.

 Ragged Falls Day Trip

-One of our most popular day trips!
-Enjoy an easy three to four-hour lake and river paddle to scenic Ragged Falls and back.
+This is one of our most popular day trips!
+Enjoy an easy paddle, mainly on a small river, to scenic Ragged Falls and back.
 This self-guided trip usually takes about 3-4 hours and departs right from the dock of our Oxtongue Lake store.

-Bring a picnic lunch – once you see the falls from your canoe, you’ll want to get out, hike to the top, and take in the awesome beauty of this spectacular cataract, as well as take a few photos.
+Pack a picnic lunch – once you see the falls from your canoe or kayak, you may want to hike to the top and enjoy the awesome beauty of this spectacular cataract, as well as take a few photos.
 If you don’t have time to take the trip to Ragged Falls, you can explore the scenic bay just beyond our dock.

 Trip Length: 3-4 hours [more info]

 Costello Creek Day Trip

-Available as a guided or self guided trip.
+This is available as a guided or self-guided trip.

 Trip Length: 2 hours [more info]